-The Lovell’s son was born with brain damage and diagnosed with Asperger’s, epilepsy, and schizophrenia.
-This has driven the couple’s commitment to mental health.
+The Lovell’s son was born with brain damage and diagnosed with Asperger’s, epilepsy, and schizophrenia, which has driven the couple’s commitment to mental health.
 David Lovell was diagnosed with lung cancer and learned about meditation from a nurse, sparking an interest in integrative medicine.
 Other family members have used integrative medicine to cope with illnesses as well, and those treatment modalities have become a unique point of interest for the foundation.
-The Lovells have also been passionate about cultural enrichment, especially for youth.
-Gender parity involves equal access to resources for all people and leveling the playing field between genders.
-This is a newer focus area for the foundation.
+The Lovells are also passionate about cultural enrichment, especially for youth.
+Gender parity involves equal access to resources for all people and leveling the playing field between genders, and this is a newer focus area for the foundation.
 In Arizona, the Lovell Foundation has emerged as a top funder of end-of-life care issues.
 It has partnered with local community foundations to award millions of dollars of grants for this under-the-radar nonprofit cause.

-This foundation accepts unsolicited letters of inquiry via email.
+This foundation accepts unsolicited letters of inquiry via online application system.
 These may be submitted at any time of the year.
 The staff will invite groups to send full proposals for its next competitive grant round.
 Full proposals are typically due on April 1 for consideration at June board meetings and November 1 for consideration at January meetings.
 Direct general questions to the staff at firstname.lastname@example.org or 520-325-3656.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only.)